Strata EV Charging Melbourne

 Includes:

-• Charger supply and professional installation
+Charger supply and professional installation

-• Dedicated circuit from distribution point
+Dedicated circuit from approved distribution point

-• Integration with shared infrastructure systems
+Integration with shared building infrastructure

-• Testing, commissioning, and setup
+Testing, commissioning and charger setup

-• Certificate of Electrical Safety (COES)
+Certificate of Electrical Safety

 Outcome: